 £22,683 over one year to Springboard for Children.
-This project will provide tailored, one-to-one, literacy sessions to pupils at three Lambeth partner primary schools (Heathbrook, Lark Hall and Julians) who are up to 24 months behind the literacy levels expected for their age.
+This project provides tailored, one-to-one, literacy sessions to pupils at three Lambeth partner primary schools (Heathbrook, Lark Hall and Julians) who are up to 24 months behind the literacy levels expected for their age.

 £22,170 over one year to Art4Space for its Why Art Matters project.
 This project will deliver accredited art courses to low-income primary school children aged 7 – 11 from the local area.
 Six courses a year (2 per school) will be delivered from Art4Space’s community art studio to targeted children who attend Allen Edwards, Lark Hall and Herbert Morrison primary schools (all of which are located within walking distance from the studio).
 The courses take place in or out of school time, depending on each school’s preference.

-£22,435 over one year to School Home Support to improve parental engagement at secondary school.
-A specialist family support practitioner (0.8 FTE) will be based at City Heights Academy and will work intensively with a small caseload of families identified by the school as requiring significant additional support to engage with their child’s education.
+We've made a grant of £22,435 over one year to School Home Support to improve parental engagement at secondary school.
+A specialist family support practitioner (0.8 FTE) will be based at City Heights Academy and will work intensively with a small case load of families identified by the school as requiring significant additional support to engage with their child’s education.

-£15,400 over one year to Lark Hall Primary School for their Music Therapy project.
-This grant will expand the music therapy service offered to pupils at Larkhall primary school containing the Centre for Autism.
-Music Therapy Lambeth will provide one to one sessions to pupils with Autism and/or Social, Emotional and Mental Health needs and pilot drop in small group taster sessions as a means of ascertaining suitability for one to one therapy.
+£15,400 over one year to Lark Hall Primary School to allow it to expand the music therapy service.
+Music Therapy Lambeth will provide one-to-one sessions to pupils with Autism and/or Social, Emotional and Mental Health needs, and pilot drop in small group taster sessions as a means of ascertaining suitability for one to one therapy.

 £24,993 over one year to Ripe Enterprises for its Basic Skills College project.
-This aims to support unemployed young people via a tailored package of support so that they can improve their literacy and numeracy skills and build the necessary skills to establish and cultivate social networks that will develop them as individuals, advance their capabilities and ultimately improve opportunities for progression into work and lifelong learning.
+This aims to support unemployed young people via a tailored package of support so that they can improve literacy and numeracy skills and learn how to cultivate social networks that will develop them as individuals, advance their capabilities and ultimately improve opportunities for progression into work and lifelong learning.
 The provision will be delivered at St Luke's Hub (North Lambeth), Kennington Business Centre, Rosendale Community Centre (towards the south of the borough) and through on-line platforms.

-£25,000 over one year to Centrepoint for their Workwise programme.
-This project works with Lambeth young people who are homeless and/or unemployed.
-It also aims to increase its focus on 1:1 support as this has proved popular and effective moving young people into employment.
-This will work out of Centrepoint's Camberwell centre.
+£25,000 over one year to Centrepoint for its Workwise programme.
+This project is for Lambeth young people who are homeless and/or unemployed.
+The grant allows It to increase its focus on 1:1 support as this has proved effective in moving young people into employment.
+The project operates from Centrepoint's Camberwell centre.

 £45,000 over three years to Oasis Community Hub Waterloo.
-This will part-fund a full-time Advice Centre Co-ordinator who will manage a caseload of debt clients, oversee stock management of the Waterloo Foodbank, build relationships with partner organisations including the Trussell Trust, Community Money Advice and Tesco and manage and recruit the volunteers for both the debt counselling and Foodbank.
-The post holder will also start up the money management programme.
+This will part-fund a full-time Advice Centre Co-ordinator to assist debt clients, oversee stock management of the Waterloo Foodbank, build relationships with partner organisations including the Trussell Trust, Community Money Advice and Tesco and manage and recruit the volunteers for both the debt counselling and Foodbank.
+The post holder will also launch a 'money management' programme.

-£47,758 over two years to Iconic Steps for its Industry Filmmaking project.
-The project works with young people over a nine month period.
-It starts with an intensive 2.5 week course in video production skills, followed each month by masterclasses with industry professionals, employability workshops and group sessions (e.g. finance management and public speaking).
+£47,758 over two years to Iconic Steps for its Industry Film-making project.
+Over a nine month period, it begins with an intensive 2.5 week course in video production skills, followed each month by master-classes with industry professionals, employability workshops and group sessions (e.g. finance management and public speaking).
 Young people are also placed with various production companies that Iconic Steps has links with.
 The young people are also partnered with a mentor from the industry for 8 months.

 £68,525 over three years to Lifelong Family Links for its Life Skills and Employability Project.
 This project will work with young people who have a learning disability and are not in education, employment or training.
 They will be supported over a full year to develop their independent living skills before taking part in community participation and preparation for work activities.

 £75,000 over three years to Streatham Drop-in Centre for Asylum Seekers and Refugees for its Homework and Family Learning Project.
-This project provides homework support with literacy and numeracy for primary school age children plus advice, advocacy and training focused on supporting their children's education for parents.
+It provides homework support with literacy and numeracy for primary school age children, plus advice, advocacy and training focused on supporting their children's education for parents.

-£75,000 over three years to Juvenis for its Positive Change project.
-This project engages young people involved, or at risk of involvement, with gangs.
+£75,000 over three years to Juvenis for its Positive Change project, aimed at young people involved, or at risk of involvement, with gangs.
 It does this by regular outreach work on local estates and youth clubs and referrals from partners.
 The Project Manager co-ordinates a range of interventions with the aim of (re)engaging young people with education and employment.

-£35,000 over one year to Evelyn Grace Academy for continuation funding so it can continue providing emotional well-being and therapeutic support to vulnerable students facing challenges and difficulties.
+£35,000 over one year to Evelyn Grace Academy to allow it to continue to offer emotional well-being and therapeutic support to vulnerable students facing challenges and difficulties.
 This support will be a mixture of one-to-one counselling or therapy sessions, self management workshops and lunch clubs.

 £22,069 over one year to Windmill Schools Cluster for a Parental Engagement programme involving low income parents from Holy Trinity, Jublilee, Orchard, St Jude’s, Sudbourne Primary Schools and City Heights Academy.
 This programme includes Strengthening Families, Strengthening Communities (SFSC) training, ESOL lessons and educational support sessions for Spanish/Portuguese speaking pupils and parents and facilitating a Cluster Parents Forum producing an "Activities Guide" for low income families.